NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/PHPChat.md

 The source code and installation instructions are accessible <a href="https://github.com/NullBrunk/PHPChat" target="_blank">here</a>

-You'll also find a Dockerfile there if you want to test the application locally.
+You'll also find a docker-compose file there if you want to test the application locally.